yashielsookdeo/Auto-Reconnect-Mapped-Network-Drives/README.md

 ## Symptoms

-You experience the following issues in Windows 10, version 1809:
+You probably experience the following issues in Windows 10, version 1809 - 1903:

 	In Windows Explorer, a red X appears on the mapped network drives.

 	Mapped network drives are displayed as Unavailable when you run the net use command at a command prompt.

 	In the notification area, a notification displays the following message:
 		Could not reconnect all network drives.

 ## Workaround

-Microsoft is working on a resolution and estimates a solution will be available by the end of November 2018.
-Monitor the mapped drive topic in the Windows 10 1809 Update History KB 4464619.
+Microsoft developed a solution in late November 2018, however it is buggy and is unreliable.
 Currently, you can work around this issue by running scripts to automatically reconnect mapped network drive when you log on the device.
 To do this, create two script files, and then use one of the workarounds, as appropriate.

 ### Scripts
 #### Create a script file named MapDrives.cmd